What Is a Joint Loan?

 Loan with a co-signer

 There are also situations where co-signing on a loan — or asking someone else to co-sign — makes sense.
-In this instance, the co-signer is legally responsible for repayment and may need to take that over completely if the primary borrower decides not to pay or can't pay.
+In this instance, the co-signer is legally responsible for repayment and may need to take over completely if the primary borrower decides not to pay or is unable to pay.

 FAQ